Coronavirus supplies donated by Alibaba's Ma arrive in Africa

 “We shall quarantine them when they arrive, near the airport.
 Their shelter, beds and food have been readied,” a government spokesman said.

-Reporting by Dawit Endeshaw and Giulia Paravicini; Additional reporting by George Obulutsa and Humphrey Malalo in Nairobi, Abdi Sheikh in Mogadishu and Lovasoa Rabary in Antananarivo; Editing by Kevin Liffey
+Reporting by Dawit Endeshaw and Giulia Paravicini; Additional reporting by George Obulutsa and Humphrey Malalo in Nairobi, Abdi Sheikh in Mogadishu and Lovasoa Rabary in Antananarivo, Manuel Mucari in Maputo, Lucinda Rouse in Monrovia, Henry Wilkins in Ouagadougou; Editing by Kevin Liffey and Frances Kerry